AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 5. Update the first child product to have *qty=0* in both sources.
 6. Update the second child product and disable it on the second website.
 7. Do a full reindex.
-8. Check the category which contains configurable on the 2nd website.
+8. Check the category that contains the configurable product on the second website.

 <u>Expected results</u>: